-Ocean-age-2 sockeye salmon returns corresponding to the year of outmigration were forecasted with simple linear regression using parental escapement of predominant age-2.2 fish from 1999 to 2013.
+Ocean-age-2 sockeye salmon returns corresponding to the year of outmigration were forecasted with simple linear regression using parental escapement of predominant age-2.2 fish from 2000 to 2014.
 The ocean-age-1, -3, and -4 returns were calculated from median estimates for each ocean age class using run data from the previous ten years.

-Regression and median estimates were summed to estimate the total Nelson River sockeye salmon run for 2019.
-The range was estimated as an overall 80% prediction interval and calculated from the square root of the sum of the squared 80% prediction intervals for each age class forecasted.
+Regression and median estimates were summed to estimate the total Nelson River sockeye salmon run for 2020.
+The range was estimated as an overall 80% prediction interval and calculated from the sum of the 80% prediction intervals for each age class forecasted.

 Forecast Discussion